Code-Institute-Org/html-css-project/html-css-hackthon-implementation-guide.md

 ## Introduction

 Welcome to the AI-Augmented Pair Programming Hackathon Project Implementation Guide.
 This guide will help your team navigate through the stages of your hackathon project, from planning and pre-implementation to final presentation and judging.
 You will be using AI tools like GitHub Copilot and DALL-E to enhance your development process.
-The guide aligns with the detailed assessment rubric to ensure that you meet all the necessary criteria for a successful project.
+The guide aligns with the hackathon judging guide to ensure that you meet all the necessary criteria for a successful project.

 ---